WHAT IS YOGA

 Yoga is a broad system with many different detailed teachings and roots.
-The meaning of the word “yoga” means to yoke, or union, bringing together all the aspects of body, breath and mind, so that we can come back to our true self.
-Most people think it to be a practice for exercise and flexibly, however it was intended to be taught to the individual for harnessing the stillness of the mind.
+The meaning of the word “yoga” means to yoke, or union, bringing together all the aspects of body, breath and mind, so that we can discover our true self.
+Most people think it to be a practice for exercise and flexibility, however it was intended to be taught to the individual for harnessing the stillness of the mind.

 Hatha yoga is the main yoga practice that is familiar in the world today through which one practices asana, or yoga poses.
 Styles have adapted and developed to make it more accessible to so many people.
 Yoga is a practice which is meant to be a life long journey and cannot be "mastered", only cultivated.

-There are a variety of different yoga classes that suit different people, ages, abilities and levels of experience.
+There are a variety of different yoga practices that suit different people, ages, abilities and levels of experience.